-In order to be classified as a Texas resident for tuition purposes, a student must be able to show that he has made Texas his/her home for at least the most recent 12 months.
-Most persons classified as Texas residents are U.S. citizens or permanent residents of the U.S. Residence in the state must be permanent, and not just for educational reasons.
+In order to be classified as a Texas resident for tuition purposes, a student must be able to show that they have made Texas their home for at least the most recent 12 months.
+Most persons classified as Texas residents are U.S. citizens or permanent residents of the U.S., but some visa holders and undocumented residents may be eligible for Texas residency.
+Residency in the state must be permanent and not just for educational reasons.

 Some non-citizens may be eligible for Texas residency.
-These include high school graduates, Texas GED earners, and persons with an approved application for permanent residency.
-See the Admissions office for details.
+These include some Texas high school graduates and GED earners, persons with an approved application for permanent residency, and non-citizens with certain types of visas.

-Community colleges in Texas are assigned “service areas” by the state legislature.
+Community colleges in Texas are assigned “service area” by the state legislature.
 The intent is to give each community college district a “territory” it is to serve.
 The service area of Lee College extends from extreme eastern Harris County to most of Chambers County, and much of lower Liberty County.
-The cities of Baytown, Highlands, Mont Belvieu, Crosby, Huffman, Anahuac, Dayton, Liberty, Daisetta, Hardin and Winnie are included in the Lee College service area.
+The cities of Baytown, Highlands Mont Belvieu, Crosby, Huffman, Anahuac, Dayton, Liberty, Daisetta, Hardin, and Winnie are included in the Lee College service area.

 U.S. citizens, permanent residents, and approved foreign nationals who moved to Texas less than 12 months prior to the term of enrollment, and who are taking steps to make Texas their permanent home, are classified as nonresidents for tuition purposes.
 These persons can be reclassified as Texas residents when they can prove they have resided permanently in Texas for 12 months.
 Foreign nationals not permitted to establish domicile or residence in Texas will be charged the nonresident rate indefinitely.